 Section 4.

-The President of the Academic Senate shall also hire clerical support staff as the Academic Senate Administrative Assistant.
+The Academic Senate shall have clerical support staff as the Academic Senate Administrative Assistant.
 The remuneration of the clerical support staff shall be consistent with the classified contract manual.

 Section 5.

 It is recommended that all Executive Committee members have served at least one full year term as an Academic Senate Senator.